-The Miriam Hospital’s Men’s Health Center is introducing a new exercise program that is open to all.
-On the first and third Saturdays of every month beginning at 9 a.m., Walk with a Doc holds community walks at Lippitt Park.
-While you walk at your own pace, you will have the opportunity to talk to Mark R. Paulos, MD, the leader of Walk with a Doc’s Providence chapter.
+The Miriam Hospital’s Men’s Health Center is introducing a new exercise program that is open to all: Walk with a Doc.
+While you walk at your own pace, you will have the opportunity to talk to the leader of Walk with a Doc’s Providence chapter.

 What Do You Want People to Know about the Walk with a Doc Program?

-The Walk with a Doc program is meant to be a fun way to stay healthy and to get to know your health care provider outside of a medical setting.
-The program is open to everyone - patients, staff, family, friends, and walkers of all fitness levels.
-People are more inclined to stick to an exercise program if they are doing it with a group, and this program allows you to make connections with other walkers.
+The Walk-with-a-Doc program is a free and fun way to stay healthy and get to know your health care provider outside of a medical setting.
+The program is open to everyone - patients, staff, family, friends and community members.
+The walk begins with a brief presentation about a health topic, and then everyone walks at their own pace.
+Walkers of every fitness level are welcome.
+People are more likely to stick with an exercise program if they do it with a partner or group, and this program allows people to stay connected with other walkers.

 Why Did the Miriam Hospital’s Men’s Health Center Decide to Sponsor the Program?

 Patients at our center present with problems – like low testosterone and erectile dysfunction – that are related to metabolic syndrome, and those patients are often at increased risk for cardiovascular disease.
 Their treatment plan involves making healthy lifestyle changes, and Walk with a Doc provides a fun and easy way for them to get started with an exercise program and improve their overall health.

 How Did You Get into Walk with a Doc?

 I was introduced to the program through the American College of Lifestyle Medicine.
 They are leading the way with innovation in the field of lifestyle medicine, and Walk with a Doc is a program they endorse.
 The program is also endorsed by the U.S. Surgeon General and by the Director General of the World Health Organization.

 Why Did You Decide to Champion the Cause in Providence?